 “Myelomalacia is tragic and unpredictable.
 It is absolutely heartbreaking to witness any patient suffer from this painful condition.
 Although we do everything possible to prevent myelomalacia from developing, sometimes our efforts are futile.
 When myelomalacia does not stop progressing, we become obliged to recommend a peaceful and pain-free passing for the pet,” explains Dr. Christine Senneca, Veterinary Neurologist at Southeast Veterinary Neurology.

 Southeast Veterinary Neurology Is the Spinal Cord Expert

-Southeast Veterinary Neurology in Miami, Boynton Beach, and Jupiter is open 24 hours a day for neurological emergencies.
+Southeast Veterinary Neurology in Miami, Boynton Beach, Jupiter, and Virginia Beach is open 24 hours a day for neurological emergencies.
 Myelomalacia in dogs may not be predictable, preventable, or treatable, but early diagnosis and treatment of spinal cord problems always provide patients with the best possible chance of recovery.
-Contact our team for more information by calling any of our locations or requesting a consultation online.
+Contact our team for more information by calling any of our locations.